Towards gauge unified, supersymmetric hidden strong dynamics: Introduction

 In this paper, we examine a class of BSM models with an extra strongly coupled hidden $SU(N)_H$ sector, along a similar line of Refs.~\cite{hidden-strong-dynamics:CIY1512,hidden-strong-dynamics:CFHIY1507}.
-We point out that this type of theories potentially preserves the model-building guiding principles such as naturalness, and can be realized in a gauge-mediated SUSY breaking scenario.
-New scalars charged simultaneously under both the SM and hidden gauge groups are introduced for this purpose.
-We explore the possibility of achieving the SM gauge coupling unification at an appropriate scale with the addition of new particles also charged under the new strong dynamics.
-Divergence in the radiative corrections to the Higgs mass arising from the top-quark loop is canceled by loops of the new colored scalars around a few hundred GeV to TeV scale.
+We point out that this type of theories potentially alleviate the little hierarchy problem, and can be realized in a gauge-mediated SUSY breaking scenario.
+New scalars charged simultaneously under both the SM and hidden gauge groups are introduced for the purposes.
+We explore the possibility of achieving the SM gauge coupling unification at an appropriate scale with the addition of those new particles.
 Such models appear much less fine-tuned in the Higgs mass without conflicts with direct search bounds at colliders.
-As a bonus, we find that one of the exotic mesons formed under the new strong dynamics can account for a diboson/dijet/diphoton resonance ({\it e.g.}, the $2$-TeV diboson excess~\cite{diboson}).
-As an explicit illustration, we show how the $750$-GeV diphoton excess~\cite{Franceschini:2015kwy} observed by the ATLAS and CMS Collaborations~\cite{CMS:2015dxe} can be explained in such models.
+As a bonus, exotic bound states formed under the new strong dynamics appear as various diboson/dijet/diphoton resonances at different scales, the lightest of which may be discovered at colliders soon.

 We emphasize that in our models the new (supersymmetric) strong dynamics has entirely different signatures at colliders in comparison with scenarios such as low- or intermediate-scale perturbative SUSY, Goldstone Higgs~\cite{Sun:2013cza} and supersymmetric Goldstone Higgses~\cite{Chang:2006ra}.
 The new scalars, despite being around a few hundreds GeV to TeV, can hadronize quickly into exotic mesons and baryons through the new strong dynamics.
 In contrast with the standard final state searches for squarks in SUSY, detecting the new scalars requires a different approach since they are confined in the bound states and those new bound states will decay more like pions and Goldstone particles, similar to the resonances in composite Higgs theories.
 Different than the composite-Higgs/technicolor scenarios, the Higgs bosons are fundamental particles in our scenarios.
-Therefore, our models are free from many electroweak precision constraints, and the Higgs mass is protected at low to medium energy scales by loops of new particles instead of a global symmetry.
+Therefore, our models are free from many electroweak precision constraints.